the-deep-learners/TensorFlow-LiveLessons/README.md

 #### 3.2 Applying Deep Net Theory to Code II

-* apply the theory learned in the previous section to create a [deep, dense net for image classification](https://github.com/the-deep-learners/TensorFlow-LiveLessons/blob/master/notebooks/deep_net_in_keras.ipynb)
+* apply the theory learned in the previous section to create a deep, dense net for image classification ([deep_net_in_keras.ipynb](https://github.com/the-deep-learners/TensorFlow-LiveLessons/blob/master/notebooks/deep_net_in_keras.ipynb))
 * builds on, and outperforms, the intermediate architecture from Section 2.5

 #### 3.3 Introduction to Convolutional Neural Networks for Visual Recognition